 - Be currently teaching (including demonstrating labs) an undergraduate-level life science course; or, if on sabbatical, able to lab-test the proposed study within the given timeframe;

-- Be able to attend an ABLE conference within the next two years to present the project as an ABLE workshop;
+- Be able to attend an ABLE conference within the next two years to present the project as an ABLE Major workshop; and

-- Agree to submit a summary of the project with preliminary progress report for posting on the ABLE website.
+- Agree to submit a summary of the project with preliminary progress report (after approximately one year) for posting on the ABLE website.

 Deadlines and Details

-Proposals are to be submitted no later than April 30.
+Applicants are to complete and submit the Laboratory Teaching Initiative Grants submission form below, plus ALL other required documents (details listed below) for their proposal to be considered for funding.
+Proposals are to be submitted no later than April 30 at 11:59 pm.
 These proposals should be composed with minimum 10-point font, 1-inch margins, and with Arial or Times New Roman font.
 They must include:

 - A 200-word summary

 - A detailed outline of the proposed project including: